 The Evolution of National Nurse Anesthetists Week

-Since then, NNAW has had many different themes, ranging from We Take You There and Back Safely in 2000 to the more recent Our Priority, Our Passion, Our Patients in 2014.
+Since then, National CRNA Week has had many different themes, ranging from We Take You There and Back Safely in 2000 to the more recent Every Breath, Every Beat, Every Second, We Are There in 2018.
 No matter the angle, the focal point has always remained the same – the cost-effective, quality care of CRNAs.

-The event, which runs during the last full week of January to coincide with when most policymakers are back in session, gives CRNAs a chance to not only promote their profession, but to celebrate and share the rich heritage of nurse anesthesia with the community.
+The event, which runs during the last full week of January (to coincide with when most policymakers are back in session), gives CRNAs a chance to not only promote their profession, but to celebrate and share the rich heritage of nurse anesthesia with their communities.

 Over the years, CRNAs have come up with some pretty interesting ways of catching the public eye.
 What started out as AANA-provided table tents; fill-in-the-blank proclamations, resolutions, and press releases; posters, buttons, pens, and t-shirts, quickly evolved into large-scale endeavors such as billboards, crop art, anesthesia-related movie previews, and commercials.
 CRNAs' promotional ideas appear to be boundless!